-The city's frontline snow fleet features tandem and single axle dump trucks equipped with snow plows and salt spreaders with a wetting system; they are used primarily to service Arterial and Residential Collector roadways.
+The city's frontline snow fleet features tandem and single-axle dump trucks equipped with snow plows, salt spreaders and wetting systems; they are primarily used to service Arterial and Residential Collector roadways.

-The fleet's F550 dump trucks are equipped the same as the axle dump trucks and are used to service Residential streets.
+The fleet's F550 dump trucks are equipped the same as the tandem and single axle dump trucks and are used to service Arterial and Residential Collector streets.
 The F350 pickup trucks are equipped with snow plows and salt boxes with a spreader, and the F250 pickups are equipped with snow plows only.
 Both are used to service Residential streets.

-- For minor, or nuisance, winter precipitation of 1 inch or less, the Snow Warriors will service roadways with up to 45 tandem and single axle dump trucks, depending on localized conditions. - For moderate events of approximately 1 to 3 inches, a minimum callout of 55 tandem and single axle dump trucks and 15 plow-equipped pickup trucks will service roadways.

-• For major events of approximately 4 or more inches, a minimum callout of 55 tandem and single axle dump trucks and 15 or more plow-equipped pickup trucks will service roadways.
-This will be supplemented by the pilot program's auxiliary staff operating additional plow-equipped pickups to service Residential streets when snowfall begins.
+- For minor, or nuisance, winter precipitation of less than 1 inch, the Snow Warriors will service roadways with up to 45 dump trucks, depending on localized conditions. - For moderate events under 4 inches, a minimum callout of 55 dump trucks and 15 plow-equipped pickup trucks will service roadways. - For major events of approximately 4 inches or more, a minimum callout of 55 tandem and single axle dump trucks and 15 or more plow-equipped pickup trucks will service roadways.
+This will be supplemented by the auxiliary staff operating additional plow-equipped pickups to service Residential streets.

-Our snow fleet also includes tractors equipped with snow plows, front-end loaders, road graders, belt loaders and skid loaders for tasks such as loading and removing large amounts of snow.
+Our snow fleet also includes front-end loaders, road graders, belt loaders and skid loaders for tasks such as loading and removing large amounts of snow.